 The Company's portfolio investments principally consist of secured and unsecured debt, equity warrants and direct equity investments in privately held companies.
 The debt investments may or may not be secured by either a first or second lien on the assets of the portfolio company.
 The debt investments generally bear interest at fixed rates, and generally mature between five and seven years from the original investment.
-In connection with a debt investment, the Company also often receives nominally priced equity warrants and/or makes a direct equity investment in the portfolio company.
-The Company's warrants or equity investments may be in a holding company related to the portfolio company.
+In connection with a debt investment, the Company also may receive nominally priced equity warrants and/or makes a direct equity investment in the portfolio company.
+The Company's warrants or equity investments may be investments in a holding company related to the portfolio company.
 In addition, the Company periodically makes equity investments in its portfolio companies through Taxable Subsidiaries.
-In both situations, the name of the operating company is reflected on the consolidated schedule of investments.
+In both situations, the investment is reported under the name of the operating company on the consolidated schedules of investments.